erkac/f5-xc-k8s/wordpress/README.md

 1. Download the theme unit [test data](data/theme-unit-test-data.xml)
 2. Go to `Tools` > `Import` > `WordPress` in order to import test data onto your WordPress website.
-3. Choose a xml file for content import on your computer.
+3. On the same page `Run Importer`
-4. `Upload and import`.
+4. Choose a xml file for content import on your computer -> `Upload and import`.
 5. Check the `Download and import file attachments` box and click `Submit`.